 School dinners must be booked and paid for on a week-by-week basis - day by day changes are not permitted as it makes it difficult for the kitchen staff to order the right quantities.

 School dinners MUST be paid for in advance and school is not permitted to give credit.
 You may pay for them weekly, monthly or termly online using ParentPay.
-Dinners cost £11.50 per week (i.e. £2.30 per day), which is the same as the rest of Lewisham primary schools.
-Payment should be made online via ParentPay (see link from menu at top of this page).
+Dinners cost £13.75 per week (i.e. £2.75 per day).
+Payment must be made online via ParentPay (see link below).
 Should your child be away after you have paid for the dinners, you will automatically receive a credit for another day.
-If your child requires a special diet e.g. vegetarian, or allergy related, please let the office know in writing or email our caterers (firstname.lastname@example.org) All children in Reception class and Years 1 and 2 are entitled to a (Government funded) free school meal.
+If your child requires a special diet e.g. vegetarian, or allergy related, please let the office know in writing or email our caterers (email@example.com) All children in Reception class and Years 1 and 2 are entitled to a (Government funded) free school meal.

 Children who bring packed lunches should bring them in packed lunch boxes clearly labelled with the child's name and class.
 Parents are advised that we do not have cool storage areas in the school and so packed lunches must only contain items which can be stored at room temperature or even above.
 There are some children in the school who have potentially life threatening allergies.
 It is therefore crucial that packed lunches do not contain nuts or nut products, particularly peanuts, peanut butter or muesli bars and in line with our no sweets and chocolate policy we ask that the children have no chocolate, chocolate biscuits, sweets or sugary drinks.
 Please see our packed lunch rules below.